pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 - "/toggle inspect" stops you from inspecting yourself by clicking.
 - Rebind attack key from q to something better (I like num pad 0); again, in the Options panel.
 - Put forage/track on movement key binding.
-- Hot keys for bind wound, open and hide/sneak/forage if you have them.
+- Hot keys for bind wound, /open and hide/sneak/forage if you have them.
 - F11 to show the lag meter.